Guiseley School will deal with all admissions enquiries from Years 8 to 13 and in year transfers that happen during Year 7.

 - Applications must be made directly to the school or through the City Council.

 - If parent/carers wish to talk through their application before making it then they should contact the school and ask to speak to the member of staff who has direct responsibility for admissions.

 - The school application form (ICPF) can be obtained from the School website, emailing the school or in person from reception.

-- Parents are asked to complete all details of the form, they must also make sure that section 11 is completed and signed by the current school.
+- Parents are asked to complete all details of the form

 - The form should be returned directly to school.

-- Contact with the current school will then be made to obtain academic and pastoral information.
+- Contact with the student’s current school will be made to obtain academic and pastoral information

 - If there is space in the Year group then a place will be offered and an appointment set up for parents and the student to meet members of the school staff.